Drevoes/Single-GPU-Passthrough-KVM/README.md

 select your UEFI firmware to be `/usr/share/edk2-ovmf/x64/OVMF_CODE.fd`

+Inside of boot options, tick the box that says `enable boot menu`

 Begin the windows install.
 After you make it to the desktop, shutdown.

 ## Grab and customize ROM